-You may require a Working with Children (WWC) Check if you want to work or volunteer in a place where there is child related work.
+You may need a Working with Children (WWC) Check to do child related work.

-The Working with Children Check is a criminal check for people who have regular and / or direct contact with children under the age of eighteen which may not be directly supervised by another person.
+The WWC Check is a criminal check for people who have regular and / or direct contact with children under the age of 18 which may not be directly supervised by another person.
 The assessment is compulsory for employment in certain occupations in Victoria.

 Employers, volunteer organisations and agencies must ensure that any of their staff or volunteers who need a WWC Check have it completed.

-The Working with Children Check is designed to complement good recruitment, selection (including reference checking), supervision and training practices for staff and volunteers who work with children.
+The WWC Check is designed to complement good recruitment, selection (including reference checking), supervision and training practices for staff and volunteers who work with children.
 It involves an identity check, national police records check and a check of records from prescribed professional disciplinary bodies such as teaching institutions.

-Operations that will require you to apply for a WWC Check include:
+Operations that will need you to apply for a WWC Check include: